ONLYOFFICE/onlyoffice-nextcloud/README.md

 ## How it works

-The ONLYOFFICE integration follows the API documented here https://api.onlyoffice.com/editors/basic:
+The ONLYOFFICE app follows the API documented here https://api.onlyoffice.com/editors/basic:

 * When creating a new file, the user navigates to a document folder within Nextcloud and clicks the **Document**, **Spreadsheet** or **Presentation** item in the _new_ (+) menu.